smmansoor/SpringBoot-Docker/README.md

 # SpringBoot-Docker

 A simple example for running SpringBoot application within Docker along with PostgreSQL.
+This application is a simple todo API.
+It uses SpringBoot Data Rest to expose data repository as rest API.
+It also provide the Spring Data HAL browser.
 ## Building Project
 This project uses Maven build system.
 Build the system by running: